 A head start on every search.

-Your Search screen is now prepopulated with contacts, apps and more.
+Your Search screen is now prepopulated with contacts, apps, places nearby and more.
 And it’s proactive in other places too — making lots of little things just a little easier.

 See the contacts you talk with most, those you talked to last, or even those you’re next scheduled to meet.

 See categories of places nearby, like Food, Drink, Shopping, Fun and more.

 Suggested apps are triggered by your routines and what you’re most likely to use.
 For example, if you always read the news in the morning, your News app shows up in the Search screen at the time you normally wake up.